cressidagp/tdbtoarc/README.md

 3. Apply table remover.

-4. Add missing tables (you can use formers arcemu database projects).
+4. Add missing tables (you can use formers arcemu database projects or run world_structure)

 ## Credits to